Anynomouss/doc/README.md

-[WARNING THIS IS WORK IN PROGRESS AND THEREFORE CONTAINS INCOMPLETE AND INCORRECT INFORMATION]
+[WARNING THIS IS WORK IN PROGRESS AND MIGHT CONTAIN WRONG INFORMATION]
-# grin-for-muggles
+# Grin from a User perspective
-This documentation aims to clarify how Grin and mimblewimble work from a user viewpoint.
+This documentation aims to explain Grin and mimblewimble from a user viewpoint.
-The outline of the document follows a 'user story' to explain the 'magic of mimblewimble and grpragmaticalaly  so muggles, programmers and aspiring wizards can better understand Grin and mimblewimble.
-This document serves as an add on that you might want to read after looking at  the [official documentation](https://docs.grin.mw/wiki/table-of-contents/https://docs.grin.mw/wiki/table-of-contents/).
-Where possible I simplify while at the same time being **very explicit about the information flow between [users] - [nodes] - [wallets]**.
+The outline of the document follows a 'User Story' approach to explain the "magic" of mimblewimble.
+This document serves as an Add-on that you might want to read after looking at  the [official documentation](https://docs.grin.mw/wiki/table-of-contents/https://docs.grin.mw/wiki/table-of-contents/).
+If you prefer an even more conceptual description, I highly recommend this explanation.
+Where possible I simplify while at the same time being **explicit about the information flow between [users] - [nodes] - [wallets]**.
 This documentation is self serving, and represents my own struggles as a muggle, visual thinker, programmer and aspiring wizard, to understand Grin.
-Since I have a background in Bitcoin, I will make many comparisons with Bitcoin.
-I will highlight where Grin is similar and where Grin is different from Bitcoin.
-Therefore, if you have a background in Bitcoin, this explanation might be useful for you.
+Since I have a background in Bitcoin, I will make many comparisons with Bitcoin to highlight where Grin is different from Bitcoin.

-**Questions to answer:**
+**Outline of this document:**

  1) How does my Grin wallet work?
  2) how does my wallet create a transaction?
- 3) How is my transaction broadcasted, aggregated and put on chain?
+ 3) How does transaction broadcasted end up on chain?
  4) How does my wallet knows which outputs belong to it?

 If this explanation does not work well for you, scroll down to references.
-Reading about Grin and mimblewimble from multiple users and angles helped me on my journey to understand Grin.
+Reading about Grinfrom multiple angles helped me greatly on my journey to understand Grin.
+***
 # How does my Grin wallet work?
 Grin wallets are generated the same way as most Crypto wallets.
 Grin follows the BIP32 standard in deriving a master seed from a mnemonic seed phrase (BIP39) and deriving children keys as a [Hierarchically Deterministic (HD)](https://learnmeabitcoin.com/technical/keys/hd-wallets/derivation-paths/https://learnmeabitcoin.com/technical/keys/hd-wallets/derivation-paths/https://learnmeabitcoin.com/technical/keys/hd-wallets/derivation-paths/https://learnmeabitcoin.com/technical/keys/hd-wallets/derivation-paths/) wallet.
-The process for deriving BIP32 HD wallets is that you start with a randomly generated number (**seed**), which is presented to the users as a list of words called the **mnemonic seed phrase** (12-24 words).
+The process for deriving BIP32 HD wallets is that you start with a randomly generated number called a (**seed**), which is presented to the users as a list of words called the **mnemonic seed phrase** (12-24 words).
 From this seed phrase a master key as well as children keys are generated.
-This can be best visualized as a tree.
-See below:
+HD wallets can be best understood by visualizing them as a tree:

     BIP32:
     Master  / Account/ Purpose / index